perfkote/kotecheck/replit.md

 ## Overview

 Coat Check is a coating job management application designed to streamline operations and enhance productivity for coating businesses.
-It provides a clean, productivity-focused interface for tracking customers, jobs, estimates, and notes.
-The system supports customer relationship management, detailed job tracking with various coating types (powder/ceramic/misc), efficient estimate creation with multi-service selection, and internal note-taking.
+It provides a clean, productivity-focused interface for tracking customers, jobs, estimates, notes, and inventory.
+The system supports customer relationship management, detailed job tracking with various coating types (powder/ceramic/misc), efficient estimate creation with multi-service selection, internal note-taking, and comprehensive inventory tracking for office supplies, business consumables, powder, and ceramic materials.

 ## User Preferences